grammyjs/website/site/docs/plugins/conversations.md

 Congrats!
 If you have understood all of the above, the hard parts are over.
-The rest of the page is about the wealth of features that this the conversations plugin provides.
+The rest of the page is about the wealth of features that this plugin provides.

 ## Entering Conversations